TreeMap Structure and Visualization

 Before reading this article, you need to learn:

-A binary search tree is a special binary tree structure, primarily used in TreeMap
+A binary search tree is a special kind of binary tree.
+Its main use is to implement TreeMap

 and TreeSet